ionic-team/capacitor-site/docs-md/guides/deploying.md

 ## Connect to GitHub, Bitbucket, and GitLab

 Appflow can connect directly to a GitHub, Bitbucket, or GitLab repo for git-triggered builds and deployments.

+This makes it easy to connect to your existing development workflow to start adding automated app store and real time updates with zero disruption.

-## Appflow is Enterprise Ready
+## Try Appflow Today

-Appflow powers significant apps with hundreds of millions of users and significant business impact.
+Appflow powers major consumer and enterprise apps with hundreds of millions of users and significant business impact.
 The Appflow team works closely with many Fortune 500 companies to thousands of small to medium-sized companies.

-Appflow is fully compatible with Capacitor and works best with it, given the team behind it works closely with the Capacitor team.
+And, because the team behind Appflow works closely with the Capacitor team, Appflow is optimized to work best with Capacitor.

-## Try Appflow Today

 Appflow is free to get started and uses the same Ionic account you may have used in the past.
-To get started, visit [useappflow.com](https://useappflow.com/).
+To get started, visit [useappflow.com](https://useappflow.com/) or browse the [documentation](https://ionicframework.com/docs/appflow) to learn more about how Appflow works.